citrineos/citrineos-core/README.md

 `npm run fresh` - will delete all `node_modules`, `dist`, `tsbuildinfo`, `package-lock.json` and clear cache `npm run clean` - sub set of `npm run fresh` will only delete the build files `dist` and `tsbuildinfo`

+## Linting and Prettier

+Eslint and Prettier have been configured to help support syntactical consistency throughout the codebase.

+`npm run prettier` - will run prettier and format the files `npm run lint` - will run linter
+`npm run lint-fix` - will run prettier and linter -fix flag which will attempt to resolve any linting issues.

 ## Information on Docker setup